 This website has my name on it.
 And when your website has your name on it, you want it to represent you well.
-So, within these pages, I regularly explore the things that shape my world: entrepreneurship, writing and the roller-coaster ride that is running a small business in the 21st Century.
+So, within these pages, I regularly explore the things that shape my world: writing, creativity and the roller-coaster ride that is running a small business in the 21st Century.

-My day-to-day life as a business founder, investor, author, speaker, mentor, traveller and people-watcher means that I’ll always have a story to share with you.
+My day-to-day life as an author, speaker, mentor, business founder, traveller and people-watcher means that I’ll always have a story to share with you.
 As an avid media nut and self-confessed technophile, I’ll also give regular nods to my pet topics, technology and productivity.
 (And let’s not forget my other pet topic – my pets!)

 The cogs turn with new posts about three or four times a week.
 Sign up for my weekly wrap-up (to the right of this page) and you’ll also get my free report on “Storytelling Secrets of Highly Profitable Businesses”, including a guide on how to use Twitter and Facebook and how to create podcasts.